(copyright Peter Brown 1984)

 Data file, access and casts

 At the end of this page is a list of metric data for Keilor.
 Keilor is fairly well preserved, lacking only the temporal segments of both zygomatic arches, a large section of the right side of the basicranium and anterior dentition.
 Definitions of the measurements are in Brown (1989).
 Morphological information can be found in Wunderly (1943), Weidenreich (1945) and Brown (1987, 1989).The Keilor cranium was located in the Museum of Victoria, however, it has now been repatriated for reburial.
-Resin casts of Keilor are sometimes available when I have time to make them.
+Casts of Keilor are available for study at Australian National University.

 Adam, W. 1943.
 The Keilor Fossil Skull: Palate and Upper Dental Arch.
 Memoirs of the National Museum of Victoria 13:71-77.